Leanna Willoughby's EDM310 Blog

 It may seem hard to imagine trying to talk to a child or an adult with Cerebral Palsy.
 That is just our assumption until we do further research.
 In this post I will be enlightening you upon assistive technology in the classroom for students with Cerebral Palsy.

-just heir eyes.
+Eye Access Technology (Tobii C12) allows students with cerebral palsy to communicate with just heir eyes.
 The camera on the device picks up the movement of their eyes.
 C12 Speech Generating device by Tobii with an eye control module device.
 The device is called the Communicator Device.
 There are word pages to make sure the student's speech is making accurate progress despite their disability.

 Here is a video of a student with cerebral palsy communicating with a teacher using the Tobii C12 Speech Generating Device.